derekbarbosa/EC413/README.md

 # EC413
-Computer Organization Fall 2020 Semester with Professor Herbordt
+Computer Organization Junior Fall 2020 Semester with Professor Herbordt

 Some contribution from Peter Wallace as a Lab Partner (for partner-based labs)